 For donors giving more than $1,000, we recommend sending a check.
 Checks have no processing fees, but require more administrative work for us than either credit card or PayPal donations.
-We therefore recommend that donors use a credit card for gifts of less than $1,000.
+We therefore recommend that donors use a credit card for gifts up to $1,000.

 - Donate by bank transfer.
 Due to the administrative cost associated with processing bank transfers, we ask that donors use bank transfers only for donations of $1,000 or more.
 If you are interested in making a donation to GiveWell via bank transfer, please follow the instructions here to donate to GiveWell's top charities or here to donate for GiveWell's unrestricted use (likely to support GiveWell's operations).
 Donations made by bank transfer may have fees for the donor.
 It is our impression that some banks charge a fee for transfers and some do not.
 If you're interested in donating by bank transfer, we suggest you check with your bank about the fees involved.
 GiveWell does not pay fees on bank transfers.